brmather/Slab-Dip/README.md

 ## Data packages

-A plate reconstruction and corresponding age grids of the seafloor are required to predict slab dip.
+Plate reconstruction and corresponding age grids of the seafloor are required to predict slab dip.
 These may be downloaded from https://www.earthbyte.org/gplates-2-3-software-and-data-sets/

 The slab dip calculation has been tested on [Clennett _et al._ (2020)](https://doi.org/10.1029/2020GC009117) and [Müller _et al._ (2019)](https://doi.org/10.1029/2018TC005462) plate reconstructions but should also work fine for other plate reconstructions.